earthly/earthly/README.md

 <div align="center"><img src="docs/img/integration-diagram-v2.png" alt="Earthly fits between language-specific tooling and the CI" width="700px" /></div>
 <br/>

 Earthly is meant to be used both on your development machine and in CI.
-It can run on top of popular CI systems (like Jenkins, [Circle](https://docs.earthly.dev/examples/circle-integration), [GitHub Actions](https://docs.earthly.dev/examples/gh-actions-integration)).
-It is typically the layer between language-specific tooling (like maven, gradle, npm, pip, go build) and the CI build spec.
+It runs on top of the CI/CD platform [Earthly CI](https://earthly.dev/product/earthly-ci), and it can also run on top of other popular CI systems too (such as [Jenkins](https://docs.earthly.dev/ci-integration/vendor-specific-guides/jenkins), [Circle CI](https://docs.earthly.dev/examples/circle-integration), [GitHub Actions](https://docs.earthly.dev/examples/gh-actions-integration), and [GitLab CI/CD](https://docs.earthly.dev/ci-integration/vendor-specific-guides/gitlab-integration)).
+Earthly provides the benefits of a modern build automation system wherever it runs – such as caching and parallelism.
+It is a glue layer between language-specific build tooling (like maven, gradle, npm, pip, go build) and CI, working like a wrapper around your build tooling and build logic that isolates build execution from the environments they run in.

 <br/>
 <br/>